Southwest Montana Aging and Disability Services

 Area V Agency on Aging

-As of March 20, 2020 the Southwest Montana Aging and Disability Services offices are closed to the public and will remain so until Phase 3 of the Governor's plan to gradually re-open the State of Montana.
-Our staff is currently working from home, but are checking phone messages and e-mails so that they can serve clients remotely.
+As of May, 2021 the Southwest Montana Aging and Disability Services office is closed to the public for walk-ins, but is available to the public by appointment only.
+Our staff is still currently working part-time from home, but are checking phone messages and e-mails so that they can serve clients remotely.
+Our current in office hours are Tuesday to Thursday from 9:00 a.m. to 3:00 p.m.
 We will still be providing commodities to the participants under the Commodity Supplemental Food Program and will still provide coupons for the Senior Farmers Market Nutrition Program.
 Both these services will be provided utilizing as minimal contact as possible.

 On our forms and links page we have provided some information on the COVID-19 Pandemic and ways individuals can protect themselves.